coding-agent/aestuarium/README.md

 - QOI
 - TGA

-Yes, it supports animations but you RAM might not like it.
+Yes, it supports animations but your RAM might not like it.

 ### Dependencies